MarkWang2/drone-runner-earthlybak/README.md

-# drone-runner-docker
+# drone-runner-earthly

-The `docker` runner executes pipelines inside Docker containers.
+The `earthly` runner executes pipelines use earthly [https://github.com/earthly/earthly].
 This runner is intended for linux workloads that are suitable for execution inside containers.
 This requires Drone server `1.6.0` or higher.

 Documentation:<br/>
 https://docs.drone.io/runner/docker/overview/